reframejs/reframe/readme.md

 <br/>

-Reframe is a "Universal Framework", that is you can create any type of app such as
+Reframe is a "Universal Framework", that is you can create any type of app.

+Such as
  - a **modern interactive frontend with React**,
  - a Node.js backend with **old-school non-interactive HTML pages**,
  - a static site generated with Vue.js,